numsim-group/klimakoffer/milestone6/milestone6_linear_systems.md

 There is a myriad of methods to solve linear systems efficiently.

-Direct methods are the most reliable methods for solving linear systems since they obtain an exact solution to the problem to within rounding/conditioning errors.
+Direct methods are the most reliable methods for solving _small_ linear systems since they obtain an exact solution to the problem to within rounding/conditioning errors.
 The most well known direct method is Gaussian elimination, which reduces the system to a triangular one using row operations.
 Once the system is triangular, the solution can be found via backward substitution.
 Gaussian elimination is considered to be a very expensive method since it requires $\mathcal{O}(2 \ndof^3/3)$ floating point operations.